tahardi/bearclave/docs/concepts.md

 HTTP servers) must be modified to send and receive data via virtual sockets.
-Additionally, you need to run a Proxy on the (untrusted) EC2 Host instance to forward communications between remote clients and the Nitro Enclave. **This is the reason that Bearclave requires at least two applications:** a Proxy for handling network traffic and the Enclave for running the actual application logic.
+Additionally, you need to run a Proxy on the (untrusted) EC2 Host instance to forward communications between remote clients and the Nitro Enclave. **This is the reason that Bearclave requires separate Proxy and Enclave applications.**

 The third difference relates to key management and persistent storage.
 Applications running within Nitro Enclaves only have direct access to RAM,